 The Kansas Total Maximum Daily Load ("TMDL")/303d Viewer identifies the impaired waters and TMDLs on Kansas waterways.
-The state of Kansas is required by the CWA to prepare a list of surface waters and the impairments of Kansas' waterways every even numbered year.
-The Kansas TMDL/303d Viewer identified the nearest impaired water to the Assessment Area as Huntress Creek (102500179354).
-Huntress Creek is located approximately 0.1 miles east from the nearest point of the Project and is identified as an impaired water for recreation due to medium levels of E. coli bacteria.
+The State of Kansas is required by the CWA to prepare a list of surface waters and the impairments of Kansas' waterways every even numbered year.
+The Kansas TMDL/303d Viewer identified the nearest impaired water to the Assessment Area as Beaver Creek (1103001329).
+Beaver Creek is located approximately 0.22 miles east from the nearest point of the Project and is identified as an impaired water for domestic water supply and secondary contact recreation due to medium levels of arsenic, sulfate, and E. coli bacteria.
+According to the EPA's Waterbody Report, plans are currently in place for sulfate, and E. coli impaired parameters (EPA Waterbody Report, 2024).
 No TMDL waterbodies (i.e., lakes) were identified in the general vicinity of the Assessment Area.

 Under the Proposed Action Alternative, effects to water resources would be minimal.
 Short-term, minor water quality effects may occur during the construction of the Project.
-These effects would be associated with soils from disturbed areas being mobilized by stormwater into adjacent areas during rainstorm events; however, these effects would be temporary and would not significantly alter water quality conditions or affect any WHPA.
+These effects would be associated with soils from disturbed areas being mobilized by storm water into adjacent areas during rainstorm events; however, these effects would be temporary and would not significantly alter water quality conditions or effect any WHPA.

 There would be no anticipated effects to groundwater aquifers associated with the Project.
 Wastewater would not be generated, and process water would not be required for construction or operation of the Project.
-The Project would only add minor amounts of impervious surfaces, approximately 0.1 acres, to the Assessment Area and vegetation would be allowed to reestablish and would be maintained wherever possible throughout the operational life of the facility to reduce the potential for erosion and shading.
+The Project would only add minor amounts of impervious surfaces to the Assessment Area and vegetation would be maintained wherever possible throughout the operational life of the facility to reduce the potential for erosion and shading.

 Under the No Action Alternative, the Assessment Area would continue to be disturbed annually, removing vegetation, and destroying stabilizing soil structure.
-Herbicides and fertilizers would also be applied annually.
+Herbicides and fertilizers would also likely be applied annually.
 As a result, tilled soils, herbicides, and fertilizers associated with mechanized commercial agriculture may have the potential to enter streams and affect downstream waters.

-Due to the size of the project, a Stormwater Pollution Prevention Plan ("SWPPP") would be required.
+Due to the size of the Project, a Stormwater Pollution Prevention Plan ("SWPPP") would be required.
 Additionally, BMPs such as soil erosion and sediment control measures would be utilized during construction to minimize the potential for increased runoff and siltation.
-Additionally, vegetation would be allowed to reestablish and would be maintained wherever possible throughout the operational life of the facility to reduce erosion.
 WHPAs should not be affected from the implementation of the Project.